Cecure-Intelligence-Limited/cil-internship-cohort-04/khasim.umar/git.md

 Headers
 ## This is my first ever header on git! interesting
 ## My second header.
-I can not wait to be very versatile with git
+I cannot wait to be very versatile with git

 --Bullets
 - My name is UMAR KHASIM AJEKA, i'm a Data Engineer.